This Homestyle Pot Roast made with bottom round beef, potatoes and vegetables is moist, tender and a definite cold weather favorite.

 - Whisk in the flour; then add the beef broth and brown sugar.
 Mix well.

 - Next, add the meat back to the Dutch oven on top of the vegetables.
 Cover and allow to simmer for 3-4 hours; ladling the broth over the meat every 30 minutes.

 - Remove the meat from the Dutch oven and slice into eight, 1/2-inch thick pieces and place in an oven-safe baking dish.

 - Remove the vegetables using a slotted spoon and surround the meat.

-- Next, thicken the broth with cornstarch and water mixture if needed; then pour over sliced meat.
+- If you need to thicken the broth, combine the cornstarch and water until smooth; then pour over sliced meat.

-- Place the dish back in the oven for an additional 30 minutes.
+- Place the casserole dish back in the oven for an additional 30 minutes.